Rosé - 2017 (Sold Out)

 Reserve Merlot - 2017

-We bottled just under 4 barrels, or roughly 98 cases.
+We bottled just under 4 barrels, or roughly 98 cases, with no filtering.
 This wine consists of 95% free run and 5% pressed wine, all fermented in barrel.
 We aged it for 18 months in 50% new and 50% used French oak barrels.